Omicron Delta Kappa

 - Exemplary character, scholarship, service, leadership in campus life, good citizenship within the academic and larger community, and fellowship and consecration to democratic ideals

-Applications for the Spring 2018 semester are currently open and will be due on February 28th.
+Applications for the Fall 2018 semester are currently open and will be due on October 17th.

 Omicron Delta Kappa Membership